Home

 April 2009

 Coming government takeover of food: "There's always been a home gardening passion among many Americans, and farmer's markets are a familiar part of American life.
 However, this is something new....
 Both big government and big business are alarmed – and both are working to control this phenomenon.
 What's in the works threatens a government definition of what is 'food' and proposes regulations amounting to a government takeover of the production, transportation and sale of food in this country for the benefit of Big Ag."
-See The UN Plan for Food and Land and Swat Team conducts food raid
+See The UN Plan for Food and Land Swat Team conducts food raid

 California water crisis: “'If things do not get better, the state’s multi-billion dollar economy will be in jeopardy,' says Hoppin.
 Already, estimated losses tied to a lack of water range from $3 billion to $5 billion....
 However, he must compete for water with critters protected by the Endangered Species Act (ESA).
 'ESA takes 30 percent to 40 percent of my farm’s water right off the top,' Hoppin points out.
 Most farmers want the ESA basically tossed out, but the political reality is that that is not likely to happen.
 Hoppin says amending ESA to provide 'a little latitude' in its enforcement to allow regulators to use 'common sense' in dealing with individual ESA species would alleviate some of the water issues tied to the federal law....
 California’s current water capture, conveyance and storage network was built to supply water to 20 million people.
 California’s current population is 37 million. ...
 9 million more people have moved into the state since ...
 [1991] and there are 400,000 acres more to irrigate."